prfraanje/edukit-micropython/README.md

 mp for _ in range(10):
 mp    print("Hello, from Micropython on the microcontroller!')
 ```
 You can try, but you will get an exception.
 Exceptions are fed back to the user, but you can continue using the `-> ` REPL.
+If you really want to have a multi-line REPL, fork and adjust the code, e.g. by replacing the `ainput` function by the `prompt_async` function in the PromptSession class of [python-prompt-toolkit]https://github.com/prompt-toolkit/python-prompt-toolkit), see [asyncio-prompt.py](https://github.com/prompt-toolkit/python-prompt-toolkit/blob/master/examples/prompts/asyncio-prompt.py).

 ## Control
 The edukit has two sensor values (see the function `get_both_sensors()` in [edukit_mp.py](edukit_mp.py) that are the input to the dynamic feedback controller.
 The first one is the number of microsteps of the stepper-motor (for details see the function `get_abs_pos_efficient` in the file [uL6474.py](uL6474.py)) and the encoder value that measures the angle of the pendulum (for details see the definition of the `Encoder` object `enc` in [edukit_mp.py](edukit_mp.py) and the definition of the `Encoder` class in [uencoder.py](uencoder.py)).
 You can obtain these values, e.g., by entering